DandyBuilds/dandy-playground/README.md

 # dandy-playground

-My first dev playground on DANDY-LENOVO
+My first dev playground on DANDY-LENOVO.

+## What this repo is for

+- Testing my Windows + Git + VS Code setup
+- Trying tiny Node and Python projects